Direct Acceleration of SAGA using Sampled Negative Momentum: Experiments

+Another observation is that accelerated methods seem to perform worse in the experiments on the \texttt{a9a} dataset at first several passes.
+We conjecture that this is because the objective is locally well-conditioned around the initial point.
+For well-conditioned problem, accelerated methods do not yield a faster rate in theory.
+In practice, we always found that a smaller amount of momentum yields a better performance.
+Non-accelerated methods (SVRG, SAGA) always perform better in this case, since they are the accelerated methods without momentum.
+In the parameter schemes of SSNM, MiG, and Katyusha, the amounts of negative momentum are all set to be $\geq 1/2$ for simplicity in the proofs.
+To achieve more consistent performance, we can derive parameter schemes that have a smaller amount of momentum.

-However, as shown in the results, the convergence of SSNM, although very fast, is somewhat unstable compared with the other three methods.
-This can partially explained by the double sampling trick used in SSNM, which greatly increases the uncertainty inside each iteration.
+However, as also reported in Figure~\ref{exp_practice_1}, the convergence of SSNM, though very fast, is somewhat unstable compared with the other three methods.
+This can be explained by the double sampling trick used in SSNM, which greatly increases the uncertainty inside each iteration.

+An empirical comparison with Point-SAGA for ridge regression is also provided in Appendix~\ref{sec:memo_point} for reference.